thePuzzleBox/NDesign/content/sections/3-Timeline.en.md

     imageFileName: "events/journey.jpg",
     header: "Early 2018",
     subheader: "Uncovering a Niche",
     content: "As anything in need of pursuing, I researched.
 I read.
-And becuase of that, I wrote.
+And because of that, I wrote.
 This paper came to be the answer to my curiosity and a reflection of a career in the making."
   },
   {
     imageFileName: "events/hrc.png",
     header: "Late 2020",
     subheader: "Human Rights Campaign",
-    content: "My other passion for activism led me to HRC.
+    content: "My other passion, activism, led me to HRC.
 Now one of their Youth Ambassadors, I am able to further uplift and support my communities in this new capacity as I continue to try to make a difference through my words."
   },
   {
     imageContent: "The\n End?"